-Year 1 Evaluation (Article 12 in your CBA) \\For most this will be an ORAL evaluation, it's new to us\\
+Year 1 Evaluation (Article 12 in your CBA) For most this will be an ORAL evaluation, it's a new thing

-\For each written evaluation, you should have the opportunity to speak with the evaluator about their evaluation after they have completed it and before they have forwarded it on.
+For each written evaluation, you should have the opportunity to speak with the evaluator about their evaluation after they have completed it and before they have forwarded it on.
 Once their evaluation is submitted, you have a small window to submit a rebuttal that will be attached to the evaluation for all subsequent evaluators to see (rebuttal is optional).

-, November 15, 2021 Department chair, Evaluation Committee Chair, or probationary faculty member may request a formal (written) evaluation process January 2022 Submit materials to your Dept. Evaluation Committee.
+· , November 15, 2022 Department chair, Evaluation Committee Chair, or probationary faculty member may request a formal (written) evaluation process January 2023 Submit materials to your Dept. Evaluation Committee.
 Discuss their evaluation with them in a face-to-face meeting before January 30.
-January 30, 2022 Dept. Eval Committee submits recommendation for renewal to chair/Dean.
-(This occurs on a Sunday, so we give the committee until January 31) Late Jan-Early Feb 2022 Meet with your Dept. Chair to discuss the Eval Committee recommendation and your year 1 materials before February 7.
-February 7, 2021 Dept. Chair submits year 1 recommendation for renewal to the dean.
-February 2021 If using written evaluation, receive draft version of Dean's Year 1 recommendation.
+January 30, 2023 Dept. Eval Committee submits recommendation for renewal to chair/Dean.
+Late Jan-Early Feb 2023 Meet with your Dept. Chair to discuss the Eval Committee recommendation and your year 1 materials before February 7.
+February 7, 2023 Dept. Chair submits year 1 recommendation for renewal to the dean.
+February 2023 If using written evaluation, receive draft version of Dean's Year 1 recommendation.
 You have the option to meet with the dean before it is finalized.
-If using oral evaluation, it's a good idea to meet with your dean before the end of February just to let them know how you're doing February 28, 2021 If using written evaluation, dean submits year 1 recommendation for renewal to the Provost.
-April 1, 2021 President notifies first-year faculty of renewal for 2019-2020.
+If using oral evaluation, it's a good idea to meet with your dean before the end of February just to let them know how you're doing February 28, 2023 If using written evaluation, dean submits year 1 recommendation for renewal to the Provost.
+April 1, 2023 President notifies first-year faculty of renewal for 2023-2024.
 [CBA Article 14]